diogoaurelio/schedoscopeWiki/Schedoscope-HTTP-API.md

 **Parameters:**
 - `status=(transforming|nodata|materialized|failed|retrying|waiting)`
-   materialize all views that have a given status (e.g. 'failed')
+   materialize views that have a given status (e.g. 'failed')
 - `filter=Regexp`
-    invalidate all views with their path matching regular expression (e.g. '?filter=.*Visit.*')
+   invalidate views with their view paths matching a given regular expression (e.g. '?filter=.*Visit.*')
+- `issueFilter=(errors|incomplete)`
+   ivalidate views that have been computed based on failed dependencies or dependencies with no data.
 - `dependencies=(true|false)`
    invalidate the dependencies of the views as well